white-break

 • Certified Mental Health Provider (CMHP)

-Janice adheres to The BCACC and OACCPP Codes of Ethical Conduct and Standards of Clinical Practices for Registered Clinical Counsellors.
+Dr. Graham adheres to The BCACC and OACCPP Codes of Ethical Conduct and Standards of Clinical Practices for Registered Clinical Counsellors.

 Counselling Philosophy

 Janice’s approach is to help each client identify and develop individual competencies in order to resolve problems and lessen unhappiness.
-You, and each other person, has a unique and complex emotional, spirituality, physical, sexual, mental, social, psychological makeup.
+Each person has a unique and complex emotional, spirituality, physical, sexual, mental, social, psychological makeup.
 Your life experiences, from the very beginning have laid the path on which your life has run.
 Janice will ask you to tell your story and will ask questions to help focus on key issues and patterns in your life.
 You will be listened to attentively, respectfully and without criticism.
 Counselling will help you understand your experiences and empower you to make goals, learn skills and take steps to direct your future life along a path which will bring you greater happiness and satisfaction.

 Treatments methods include a variety of respected counselling techniques including: